 Answer: Voting in Bankruptcy Court is typically determined by the amount of the voting claim.
-Because we do not know the exact amount of every fire victim's claim, for voting purposes only, each victim has a vote worth \$1.
-This means that fire victim votes are equal.
-If at least 66 2/3% of fire victims who vote, vote to accept the plan, then the fire victims will have accepted the plan as a class.
+Because we do not know the exact amount of every fire victim's claim, for voting purposes only, each victim generally has a vote worth \$1, which means that those fire victim votes are equal.
+If at least 66 2/3% of the dollar amount of fire victim claims that vote, vote to accept the plan, then the fire victims will have accepted the plan as a class.

-5. If less than 66 2/3% of fire victims who vote, vote to accept the plan, can the Bankruptcy Court still approve the plan without further hearings regarding the claim amounts?
+5. If less than 66 2/3% of the dollar amount of fire victim claims that vote, vote to accept the plan, can the Bankruptcy Court still approve the plan without further hearings regarding the claim amounts?